 Another key indicator of distributive trades is turnover.
+Turnover relates to the revenues of statistical units, rather than economic output measured by the margin in distributive trades.
 Turnover in this paper refers to "turnover, sales, shipments, receipts for services and other revenues" as defined in 4.108-113 of the United Nations' IRDTS.
 Turnover corresponds to market sales of goods or services supplied in a given period.